LoginRadius/authenticator-ios/README.md

 ## Description

-The LoginRadiusAuthenticator project includes implementations of one-time passcode generators for iOS demonstrating in LoginRadiusAuthenticatorDemo, as well as a LoginRadiusAuthenticator folder as Library claases in it.
+The LoginRadiusAuthenticator project includes implementations of one-time passcode generators for iOS.
 One-time passcodes are generated using open standards developed by the [Initiative for Open Authentication (OATH)](https://openauthentication.org/) (which is unrelated to [OAuth](https://oauth.net/)).